 Patrick Schwerdtfeger is a motivational keynote speaker who has spoken at various Atlanta-based events for small business owners, including events sponsored by Bloomberg TV and Comcast Cable.
 He speaks about online marketing and the use of social media to promote businesses.
 As an author and professional speaker, Patrick specializes in innovative small business marketing, business trends and self-employment.
 He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-So if you’re planning an event at World Congress Center, the Georgia International Convention Center, the Emory Conference Center Hotel or any of the other meeting facilities in Atlanta, Georgia, Patrick can deliver the buzz and excitement you’re looking for.
+So if you’re planning an event at World Congress Center on Andrew Young International Boulevard, the Georgia International Convention Center on Convention Center Concourse, the Emory Conference Center Hotel on Clifton Road or any of the other meeting facilities in Atlanta, Georgia, Patrick can deliver the buzz and excitement you’re looking for.

 Atlanta is the capital city of the state of Georgia and is also its largest city.
 The greater Atlanta area is home to over 5 million people, making it the 9th largest metropolitan area in the country.
 The city played a major role in the civil rights movement and is known as the center of black culture, wealth and power.
 The city rose to international prominence when it hosted the Summer Olympics in 1996 and now has an economy that ranks 15th among world cities.
 Here is Patrick’s economic forecast for America.